basho-labs/ricon_operations_lab/lab_instructions.md

 Locate the folder into which you copied the Vagrant environment.
 For the purpose of these instructions, we will assume that the environment is in a folder named *Operations_Lab* in your home directory and that your home directory can be accessed via the *~* alias.

-At a shell prompt, enter the following commands:
+At a shell prompt, Return the following commands:

 **<span style="font-family:monospace">cd ~/Operations_Lab</span>**
 **<span style="font-family:monospace">ls -al</span>**